 The Health Spending Account is a tax tool that allows you to pay for 100% of your medical expenses through your business (as opposed to paying for them personally).
 This means you and your company can save a lot of money by reducing your taxes.

 This article will cover exactly how a Health Spending Account (HSA) works for an incorporated professional.

-At the core, the HSA is a contract between your corporation and yourself.
+At it's core, the HSA is a contract between your corporation and yourself.
 The contract is based on CRA guidelines that allow your corporation to reimburse you for out-of pocket medical expenses.
 The reimbursements are 100% tax free to you and 100% tax deductible for your company.
 Basically, you get to withdraw money from your company without having to pay income tax.

 Case Study Profile